allelomorph/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 02-03-2020 to 02-04-2020

 ### Description
-Introduction to shell variables and aliases, their expansion, variable arithmatic, init files like `.bashrc` and `/etc/profile`, and relevant Ubuntu Linux commmands.
+Introduction to shell variables and aliases, their expansion, variable arithmetic, init files like `.bashrc` and `/etc/profile`, and relevant Ubuntu Linux commmands.

 ---